 - 2 tablespoons fresh lime juice

-- freshly grated Parmesan cheese (optional for serving)
+- Freshly grated Parmesan cheese (optional for serving) or vegan equivalent

 - Set the rice cooker for the Quick Cook cycle.